hanbo/themetest/README.md

 ![S4 Devicedefault](Screens/small/S4_Devicedefault.png)
 ![Desire Devicedefault](Screens/small/DesireS_Devicedefault.png)

 The differences between Material, Holo and Classic themes are easy to see, but there are also some subtile differances for the AppCompat theme.
 It's a mix of Holo and Material.
 For example RadioButton and CheckBox have the material style, but SeekBar and ProgressBar use the Holo Style.

-The Devicedefault look completely different for HTC, Samsung and Google.
+The Devicedefault looks completely different for HTC, Samsung and Google.

 ## Licence
     Copyright 2011-2015 Hannes Boran